 STEP 3.
 Let go what is NOT in my control.

-what about people in audience.
-Who do not have patience or kindness for my mistakes?
+What about people in the audience.
+Who does not have patience or kindness for my mistakes?

 Well, no matter how hard I try, I can’t control every aspect of the performance.
 Sooner or later, something will go wrong.
 And I needed to learn to improvise during my practice.